ringcentral/ringcentral-api-code-sample-generator/README.md

 ## Usage

-The package contains a number of scripts that each provide independent functionality
+The package contains a number of scripts that each provide (in)dependent functionality

 -   `npm run all`
     Runs all of the below scripts, in order of their necessity.
 Run this if you are not interested in isolating any specific operation.

 -   `npm run sync`
-    Syncs the local .yml specs with a remote copy on RC's GitLab. *NOTE: this step is absolutely necessary before you can run any of the subsequent generation scripts.
+    Downloads the .yml specs with a remote copy on RC's GitLab.
+Remote resources are specified as the environment variables **SWAGGER_SPEC_REMOTE** and **X_TAG_GROUPS_REMOTE**. *NOTE: this step is absolutely necessary before you can run any of the subsequent generation scripts.
 On timeout or error, ensure you have access to [GitLab](https://git.ringcentral.com/) from your browser, your VPN may need to be enabled.*

 -   `npm run defs`
     Generates the object definitions that are consumed and returned by the API. *NOTE: this step is necessary before you can run any of the subsequent generation scripts.*

 -   `npm run code`
-    Generates the sample code as per the templates in [./util/templates/code/]() and writes it to the file system in the [docs]() directory. *NOTE: if a code sample already exists for a certain operation, it will NOT be regenerated.
-This allows the manual overriding of a specific operation which will persist through following runs.*
+    Generates the sample code as per the templates in [./tmpl/](./tmpl/) and writes it to the directory specified by the **CODE_SAMPLES_OUTPUT** environment variable (default: [./out/code/](./out/code))

 -   `npm run json`
-    Generates the "master lookup table" containing code samples for all languages for all operations based on the samples on file.
-It outputs to [./bin/samples.json]().
+    Generates the "master lookup table" containing code samples for all operations (and in all languages) based on the previously generated code samples.
+It outputs to the directory specified by the **OUTPUT** environment variable (default: [./out/samples.json](./out/samples.json))

 -   `npm run mkdn`
-    Generates the "master markdown" documents for each language based on the templates in [./util/templates/markdown/]().
-These output to [./bin/samples-\<lang\>.md]() and could perhaps be bundled with each SDK.
+    Generates the "master markdown" documents for each language based on the templates in [./tmpl/markdown/](./tmpl/markdown/).
+These output to the directory specified by the **MARKDOWN_OUTPUT** environment variable (default: [./out/mkdn/](./out/mkdn/)).
+These markdown files contain language-specific information and would be useful if bundled inside each language's SDK.

-More specific and development only scripts can be found in [./package.json]()
+More specific and development only scripts can be found in [./package.json](./package.json)

+## Overrides

+Sometimes it is necessary to alter the automatically generated code for a specific operation: whether to correct artifacts of an erroneous swagger spec, correct template errors in edge-cases, or any number of other reasons.

+To allow for this behavior, this framework allows users to manually override any operation's generated sample code.These overrides can be found in the [./overrides/](./overrides/) directory and follow the same file-hierarchy as the code found in [./out/mkdn/](./out/mkdn/).

+During the process of code generation, the script will check for the existence of an override; in the case it is found, the script will simply use the contents of that file in the place of the automatically generated one.
+Any and all changes to these override files will be copied verbatim to the final output.

-## Editing Code / Adding Additional Languages
+## Editing Templates and Adding Additional Languages

--   To edit a sample for a specific operation, it is sufficient to edit it directly on the file system.
-Simply navigate to an operation within [./docs]() and make the required changes.
-All future generations (json, mkdn) will reflect these changes.
-Please push these manual changes back to GitHub for others.

--   To edit the format for an existing language you may edit the code templates in [./util/templates/code/]() and [./util/templates/objects/]().
-These changes will not be reflected in the future code generation unless you delete existing samples.
-This behavior is not recommended as it may also delete others' manual changes, be very careful if you choose to make these universal changes.
+-   To edit the format for an existing language you may edit the code templates in [./tmpl/code/](./tmpl/code/).
+These changes will be reflected upon the next execution of sample code generation.

--   If you are adding a new language, simply create a new template in [./util/templates/code/]() as well as an object template in [./util/templates/code/](), and regenerate the required documents.
+-   If you are adding a new language, simply create a new template in [./util/templates/code/]() as well as an object template in [./util/templates/code/]().
 The code directory contains boilerplates for language-specific SDK calls, and the objects templates define that language's object structure (Ex: Javascript => `{ a: b }`, PHP => `array( a => b ))`.
 If you want to generate a markdown document to accompany this addition, you must additionally create a template for that language in [./util/templates/markdown/]().
-The name of the templates will be used as the file suffix for the code samples generated for each language (Ex: Javascript => '.js', PHP => '.php', Python => '.py', CSharp => '.cs', Ruby => '.rb') so try to keep this consistent, likewise with the markdown.
+The name of the templates will be used as the file suffix for the code samples generated for each language (Ex: Javascript => '.js', PHP => '.php', Python => '.py', CSharp => '.cs', Ruby => '.rb').
+Keep this consistent; likewise with the markdown.

 ## License